eawag-surface-waters-research/Delft3D/README.md

 Windows:
 - build.bat
-  Execute "build.bat --help" to show the usage
+  Execute "build.bat --help" to show the usage Currently used as default build process: "build.bat all -vs 2019 -ifort 21"

 Linux:
 - build.sh
-  Execute "./build.sh --help" to show the usage
+  Execute "./build.sh --help" to show the usage Currently used as default build process: "./build.sh all --compiler intel21"

 More information:
 https://oss.deltares.nl/web/delft3d/source-code